andywar65/pymba/README.md

 ### BIM standard blocks

 BIM standard blocks are recognized as real life building elements.
 By now we have only `Wall` and `Slab` BIM elements, `Doors` are under development.
-They behave pretty much as a box, but attributes are different: we can set a `Type` for each wall/slab and a `Finishing` for each side.
+If you put a Door inside a Wall, you get a `Openwall`.
+These blocks behave pretty much as a box, but attributes are different: we can set a `Type` for each wall/slab and a `Finishing` for each side.

 Wall and Slab types are defined in the backend as `PYMba Pertition Pages`, and must be children of the `Pymba Page` they are related to.
 Creating a new partition type requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color`.
 You can then add as many wall `Layers` to the Partition Type as you want.
 Layers require a `Material`, a `Thickness` (in centimeters) and a `Weight` in kilograms per cubic meter.
 First layer is innermost for Walls and uppermost for Slabs.
 The app controls if wall/slab dimensions in CAD are consistent with Partition Type features, i.e. wall/slab thickness.
 If inconsistency arises, wall/slab is rendered in flat red.
 You can leave a layer with zero thickness to assign the same Partition Type to blocks with different depth.